ShiyuFan0820/CSLearningNote/BasicLearning/1_Variables.md

 2 \times 0.375 = 0.75
 ```

-Strip off the left of decimal is 0.75:
+Strip off the left of decimal point is 0.75:

 ```math
 2 \times 0.75 = 1.5
 ```

-Strip off the left of decimal is 0.5:
+Strip off the left of decimal point is 0.5:

 ```math
 2 \times 0.5 = 1.0